sczsh/vennmaker-source/README.md

 #### This Version is only compatible with JRE 1.8

 Currently the Unit Tests are failing.
-Build with -DsipTests
+Build with -DskipTests

-mvn -DskipTests clean install
+Build: mvn -DskipTests clean install
+Run: java -jar target/vennmaker-<version>-jar-with-dependencies.jar

+### Known Issues
+VennMaker currently crashes on startup.
+This is resolved by rearranging the message(s).property files